ccxt/ccxt/doc/manual.rst

        'before': 0,                            // amount of currency on balance before 'after': 0,                             // amount of currency on balance after 'status': 'ok',                         // 'ok, 'pending', 'canceled'
-       'fee': {                                // object or undefined
-           'cost': 54.321,                     // absolute number on top of the amount 'currency': 'ETH',                  // string, unified currency code, 'ETH', 'USDT'...
+       'fee': {                                // object or or undefined 'cost': 54.321,                     // absolute number on top of the amount 'currency': 'ETH',                  // string, unified currency code, 'ETH', 'USDT'...
        },